Nagakavya21/HexSoftwares_CV-Personality-Prediction-System/README.md

 4️⃣ Open index.html in your browser.

-💡 How It Works
+# 💡 How It Works

-Upload your CV.
+1.Upload your CV.

-The backend extracts keywords and analyzes content.
+2.The backend extracts keywords and analyzes content.

-The ATS Score, suggestions, and strengths are displayed.
+3.The ATS Score, suggestions, and strengths are displayed.

-Personality traits are predicted based on your CV data.
+4.Personality traits are predicted based on your CV data.

 📌 Use Cases

 🔹 Helps recruiters shortlist candidates efficiently

 🔹 Assists job seekers in optimizing their resumes

 🔹 Improves hiring decisions using AI insights

+# Demo Vedio
+check it out here:https://drive.google.com/file/d/1v6yy37G_uQRU8gzWHBHtyaNfeH5KS0zE/view?usp=drivesdk